brunoasm/varKoder/README.md

 conda activate varKoder
 bash 01_download_fastqs.sh && bash 03_test_installation.sh
 ```

+This will download 50k paired-end reads for species of *Bembidion* from NCBI SRA and run the tests on them.

-The test data we are using was originally published by:
+The test data was originally published by:
 Sproul JS, Maddison DR. Sequencing historical specimens: successful preparation of small specimens with low amounts of degraded DNA.
 Mol Ecol Resour.
 2017 Nov;17(6):1183-1201. doi: [10.1111/1755-0998.12660](doi.org/10.1111/1755-0998.12660).
 Epub 2017 Mar 30.
 PMID: 28199781.